farnazj/Trustnet-Backend/README.md

     + ADMIN_KEY=secret (ADMIN_KEY is used for registering RSS feeds of news publishing entities)
     + SESSION_KEY=secret
+    + COOKIE_NAME=secret (the name of the sesssion ID cookie that is to be stored in the browser by the client)
     + NODE_ENV (one of 'development', 'test', or 'production'.
 The default is set to 'development')
     + LOG_LEVEL (refer to [Winston's](https://www.npmjs.com/package/winston) documentation)
     + EMAIL_USER (the email address from which to send account verification and password recovery instructions)